jessecusack/LeConte_postprocessing/README.md

 brew install r
 ```

-Optionally install the GIO 'Rstudio', which is a bit like matlab or spyder e.g. `brew install rstudio`.
+Optionally install the GUI editor 'Rstudio', which is a bit like matlab or spyder (`brew install rstudio`).
 Run R and install the required packages:

 ```
 R
 install.packages("oce")
 install.packages("ncdf4")
+install.packages("RSQLite")  # For loading rsk files.
 q()
 ```